capactio/capact/docs/tutorial/rocketchat-installation/README.md

 Now, let's validate the high-availability setup for the RocketChat.

-1. Preparation

-   Make sure that MongoDB and RocketChat pods are running on different nodes.
+1. Make sure that MongoDB and RocketChat pods are running on different nodes.

    To list pods and assigned nodes run: